 Mark Gordon on Highway To Heaven is the sidekick of an angel for the entire series, but never seems to learn to trust Johnathan, an angel.
 This is a man who has seen the miracles of God — and he's taken part in them, but when an angel tells Mark it's going to rain, what does Mark do?
 He laughs in his face and tells him he's crazy.

-Comically averted by Morgan Grimes on Chuck, when his obsessive knowledge of bad Kung-Fu movies helps him realize Shaw faked a fight with several Ring agents and has actually been working with them.
+Comically averted by Morgan Grimes, when his obsessive knowledge of bad Kung-Fu movies helps him realize Shaw faked a fight with several Ring agents and has actually been working with them.
 In fact Chuck and Morgan both show significant multiple-genre awareness throughout the series.

 Morgan: You dreamt Shaw was alive?
 Chuck, you saw him die.
 You checked for a pulse right?